 Explore Ghana with other high school students who have similar interests to you

-You’ll spend everyday working and travelling alongside other teenagers from around the world.
+You’ll spend everyday working and traveling alongside other teenagers from around the world.
 An interest in medicine is something you’ll all have in common.

 Where in Ghana will I be working?